 Riverside is a medium-sized city located in the state of Ohio.
 With a population of 24,474 people and nine constituent neighborhoods, Riverside is the 66th largest community in Ohio.

-Riverside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Riverside is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Riverside who work in office and administrative support (14.40%), sales jobs (9.49%), and management occupations (8.97%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Riverside is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Riverside is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Riverside who work in office and administrative support (11.99%), food service (11.66%), and sales jobs (8.44%).

 Also of interest is that Riverside has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Riverside is nearly on par with the US average for all cities of 21.84%: 18.25% of adults 25 and older in Riverside have a bachelor's degree or advanced degree.
+The population of Riverside overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Riverside, 21.74% have at least a bachelor's degree.

-Riverside is a somewhat ethnically-diverse city.
+Riverside is a very ethnically-diverse city.
 The people who call Riverside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverside residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Riverside include Irish, English, Italian, and French .
+Important ancestries of people in Riverside include German, Irish, English, Italian, and European.